Andonome/lk/system/X.md

 ---
 title: "X"
-tags: [ "Documentation", "system" ]
+tags: [ "Documentation", "System" ]
 ---
 X is a server which listens to requests for display.